cartesi/machine-emulator/README.md

 - `third-party/riscv-tests`: Licensed under the BSD 3-Clause "New" or "Revised" License.
 See [third-party/riscv-tests/LICENSE](third-party/riscv-tests/LICENSE) for license details.
 - `third-party/riscv-tests/env`: Licensed under the BSD 3-Clause "New" or "Revised" License.
 License details are in [third-party/riscv-tests/env/LICENSE](third-party/riscv-tests/env/LICENSE).
 - `third-party/tiny_sha3`: Licensed under the MIT License.
 The license can be found at [third-party/tiny_sha3/LICENSE](third-party/tiny_sha3/LICENSE).
+- `third-party/nlohmann-json`: Licensed under the MIT License.
+The license can be found at [third-party/nlohmann-json/LICENSE.MIT](third-party/nlohmann-json/LICENSE.MIT).

 ### Debian Packages